| home | catalogue | history | references | appendix |

 Early

-knowledge of differing physical characteristics of woods, primarily of
+knowledge of differing physical characteristics of woods,

 Acacia koa.